Social Thinking® Intervention

 How the groups work

-New groups are formed at the beginning of the school year for the regular (September to June) session and in June for the 8-week summer session.
+New groups are formed at the beginning of the school year.
+These groups continue through the summer, however, new students may enroll for the summer beginning in June.
 Each group includes two to four students and meets for an hour, once a week, under the supervision of a nationally certified speech-language pathologist.
 Each treatment session includes:

 - Gathering – Three to five minutes of open talk time.